 Oven Roasted Corn On The Cob is our favorite way to make corn!
-No shucking, no mess, just put the whole ear of corn right in the oven!
+No shucking, no mess, and you can cook as many ears of corn as fits in your oven!

 How To Cook Corn On The Cob In The Oven